derickddo/formula_dc_project_a/README.md

 - Install the REST Client extension in VS Code.

-- Open the api.http orapi.rest file in the base directory.
+- Open the api.http or api.rest file in the base directory.

 - Hover over a request and click "Send Request".